 (5) Health insurance premiums, retirement contributions and other benefits provided herein shall continue as long as the recipient is on donated leave.

 11.3 Jury and Court Appearance.
-The Employer shall permit an employee showing proof of call to jury service, or subject to appearing as a witness pursuant to subpoena, to absent himself/herself without charge to leave credits during such period when required to so serve or appear, as the case may be, provided that any fees, excluding mileage allowances, received by him/her as a juror shall be paid over to the Employer in a daily amount not to exceed the daily rate of compensation paid as salary.
+The Employer shall permit an employee showing proof of call to jury service, or subject to appearing as a witness pursuant to subpoena, to absent themselves without charge to leave credits during such period when required to so serve or appear, as the case may be, provided that any fees, excluding mileage allowances, received by them as a juror shall be paid over to the Employer in a daily amount not to exceed the daily rate of compensation paid as salary.

-11.4 Professional Leave Without Salary.The Employer may grant leaves of absence without salary, not to exceed one year, for the purpose of permitting an employee to commence, continue, or complete advanced study, serve as an exchange teacher, serve with a professional organization, or to perform research in his/her area of professional competence when, in the opinion of the Employer, such leave would be in the best interests of the employee and the College, and when such absence would not unduly affect normal College operations or the academic program.
+11.4 Professional Leave Without Salary.The Employer may grant leaves of absence without salary, not to exceed one year, for the purpose of permitting an employee to commence, continue, or complete advanced study, serve as an exchange teacher, serve with a professional organization, or to perform research in their area of professional competence when, in the opinion of the Employer, such leave would be in the best interests of the employee and the College, and when such absence would not unduly affect normal College operations or the academic program.
 The Employer may extend such leaves for additional periods of not to exceed one year each.
 Employees granted such leaves shall continue to be eligible for participation in retirement and health insurance programs to the extent permitted by law at their own cost and expense.

 11.6 Sabbatical Leave.
 Sabbatical leaves will be granted by the College to employees in accordance with standards and practices developed by the College.
 Such leaves may be granted for one semester at full pay or one year at half-pay.